NON-BEGINNER yoga Adelaide deal. 14 days unlimited non-beginner classes for $29.

 When I was a beginner, they were the main yoga poses that I did.
 I struggled with having the patience, stamina or strength to stick with them!

 My hot head impatience was sure that the teacher was at least sometimes overdoing standing poses.

-Finally, as I became more experienced, I have of course added in different families of asana (postures)…like inversions, forward bends, twists, forward bends, backbends, balancings, and jumpings.
+Finally, as I became more experienced, and then went on to become a Senior Teacher, I have of course added in different families of asana (postures)…like inversions, forward bends, twists, forward bends, backbends, balancings, and jumpings.

 I still find standing poses nourishing, but they are now not the only family of asanas that nourish me.

 I used to wonder why standing poses are the first family of poses taught to a beginner, especially when most find them challenging.